Feature Comparison 2026

 Where AutoClip Wins

-• No channel monitoring: you manually provide each video file or URL
+• No channel monitoring: you supply every video file or URL yourself

-• No automatic posting to TikTok, Instagram Reels, or YouTube Shorts
+• No posting to TikTok, Instagram Reels, or YouTube Shorts

-• No 9:16 reframing or punch-in — output is raw clip segments only
+• No 9:16 reframing or punch-in — you get raw segments in the source aspect ratio

 Where ClipsAI Excels

-• Can be integrated into any Python-based automation stack
+• Drops into any Python automation stack you already run

-• No usage limits or per-minute processing fees
+• No plan limits or per-minute processing fees imposed by a vendor

 Verdict